TangilJ/GoslingUtilsCSharp/README.md

 ### Must

+* Copy all comments from the original implementation
 * Complete all the implementations for the routines
-* Complete the method in Tools
-* Complete the methods in Utils

 ### Should

-* Write down the differences between the port and the original
+* Write down the architectural differences between the port and the original in the README
 * Create a port of Gosling using these ported utilities

 ### Could